Victor Willis

-Victor Edward Willis (born July 1, 1951) is an American singer, songwriter, and actor.
-He is the founding member of the disco group Village People.
+Victor Edward Willis (born July 1, 1951) is an American singer, songwriter and a founding member of the disco group Village People.
 He performed as their lead singer and was co-songwriter for all of their most successful singles.
 In the group, he performed costumed as a policeman or a naval officer.

 The son of a Baptist preacher, Willis developed his singing skills in his father's church.
 With training in acting and dance, he went to New York and joined the prestigious Negro Ensemble Company.
 He appeared in many musicals and plays, including the original Broadway production of The Wiz in 1976 and subsequently, the Australian production.

 Willis also had written and recorded several albums in the mid-1970s for independent labels and was eventually introduced to French disco producer Jacques Morali.
 Morali, who dubbed him the "young man with the big voice", approached Willis and said, "I had a dream that you sang lead vocals on my album and it went very, very big".

 Career

 Village People

 Willis agreed to sing lead and background vocals under the guise of Village People, an at-that-point non-existent concept group.
 The album Village People was released in July 1977, including the hits "San Francisco (You've Got Me)" and "In Hollywood (Everybody is a Star)", and became a huge hit in the burgeoning disco market.
 After an offer from Dick Clark for the group to perform on American Bandstand, Morali and Willis were pressed to develop a "real" group around Willis to perform live.
 They did so by placing an ad in music trade papers for "macho" singers who "could also dance" and "must have a mustache".

 Willis was soon writing songs produced by and co-written with Morali for the group and other artists, which met with success.
-The Village People quickly rose to the top of the charts with Willis at the helm, scoring numerous major hits such as "Macho Man", "Y.M.C.A.", "In the Navy", and "Go West".
+The Village People quickly rose to the top of the charts, scoring numerous major hits such as "Macho Man", "Y.M.C.A.", "In the Navy", and "Go West".

-In 1980, as preparations for a Village People feature film Can't Stop the Music were under way, Willis left the group.
+In 1980, as preparations for a Village People feature film Can't Stop the Music were underway, Willis left the group.
 Although he does not appear in the movie, he wrote the lyrics for two of the film's songs, "Magic Night" and "Milkshake".
 Can't Stop the Music is listed among Hollywood's bigger movie flops.
 After Willis departed, Village People never had another hit.
 In an attempt to "recapture the magic", Morali convinced him to return to the group in 1982 for the album Fox on the Box.
 The album was released a year later in the United States as In the Street.
 In 1983, Willis left the group again.

 In 2013, Willis appeared on the TV One series Unsung in their two-hour special retrospective on the disco era.
 On June 28, 2016, Willis appeared as a contestant on the show To Tell the Truth, and sang "Y.M.C.A." as the credits rolled.